Cognigy/Documentation/docs/en/docs/ai/billing.md

 Cognigy.AI offers building voice experiences and virtual agents you can deploy to your telefony systems.
 Please note that you will need a separate license agreement with Cognigy for a product like Cognigy Voice Gateway.

-Customers can purchase different packages of *concurrent lines* in order to connect their voice-enabled virtual agents to their telefony systems.
-Reporting capabilities are available in order to understand the *peak number of concurrent lines* that have been used on a specific day.
+Customers can purchase different packages of *concurrent lines* to connect their voice-enabled virtual agents to their telephony systems.
+Reporting capabilities are available to understand the *peak number of concurrent lines* used on a specific day.

 If a customer uses more concurrent lines than the number purchased on a given day, overage charges will apply for that day.